damithanushka06/plant-directory/README.md

     Improve reliability of routing flow

-14. Global Error Feedback Mechanism: Implemented automatic logging of API errors using an HTTP interceptor to centralize error handling.
+- **Global Error Feedback Mechanism**: Implemented automatic logging of API errors using an HTTP interceptor to centralize error handling.

     Network failures